Second Corinthians 2:5–11 . . .

 Forgiven, We Forgive

-Although Paul gives no identifying descriptions, clearly this deals with some kind of judicial discipline going on within the congregation in Corinth.
-The point is that some form of discipline had been exercised; now Paul is urging that, since the man had repented, it's time for a change of attitude toward him.
+Paul, in vv.
+5–8 NIV (shown at the bottom of this page), addresses a situation involving an offender in the Corinthian church and guides his audience on how to handle it.
+Although Paul gives no identifying descriptions, clearly this deals with some kind of judicial discipline going on within the Corinthian congregation.
+The point is that some form of discipline had been exercised; Paul now urges that, since the man had repented, it’s time for a change of attitude toward him.

-If that approach is refused, then — Step 3 — requires us to tell it to the church, hoping that congregants who know the individual will encourage him or her to reconsider, to face the trouble, and admit it, so that peace can be restored.
-Now evidently, that's the level to which this church had come.
-With this Corinthian problem, whatever its nature, the man had resisted correction until it had to be told to all the church.
-Paul refers to that when he says, "The punishment inflicted on him by the majority is sufficient" (v.
+And, if that approach is refused, then — Step 3 — requires us to tell it to the church, hoping that congregants who know the individual will encourage him or her to reconsider, face the troubling situation, and admit it, so that peace can be restored.
+Now evidently, that’s the level this church had reached.
+The Corinthian church body’s problem, whatever its nature, involves a man who’d resisted correction until it had to be told to the church body.
+Paul refers to that when he says, “The punishment inflicted on him by the majority is sufficient” (v.
 6).
-It seems clear that the church has acted in this regard, and it had been successful in carrying out this discipline.
+It seems clear that the church has acted in this regard, and it had been successful in carrying out this act of discipline.

-In this case in Corinth, the majority of the congregation had been involved in trying to reach the individual referred to here.
-But the point is that it had already happened; it had already worked; this man had repented; he'd admitted that what he did was wrong, which is what repentance is.
-It's coming to a conclusion about yourself that what you've done is hurtful and wrong; the man had reached that place (v.
+In this Corinthian case, the majority of the congregation had been involved in trying to reach this individual.
+But the point is, it had already happened and worked; this man had repented; he’d admitted his wrongdoing(s) and likely wanted to do right — repentance.
+It’s coming to a conclusion about yourself that what you’ve done is wrong and possibly hurtful; the man had reached that place (v.
 7).
-Paul urges them to comfort him that he may not be "overwhelmed by excessive sorrow."
+Paul urges everyone to comfort him so he wouldn’ be “overwhelmed by excessive sorrow.”

-The sign that you genuinely see that what you did was wrong is your seeing the hurt that you've caused by it; it creates a sense of sorrow and remorse that you've become the instrument by which many have been damaged in their faith or in their feelings.
+Note: The sign that you genuinely see the wrong that you did is your realizing the hurt that you caused.
+You then sense of sorrow and remorse knowing that you’ve become the instrument by which many have had their faith damaged or feelings hurt.
 Therefore, the mark of true repentance is sorrow.

-Genuine repentance occurs when you don't really believe that anybody ought to forgive you, that what you've done is hurtful, and that you don't think you deserve forgiveness.
-In essence, forgiveness is something that is always freely extended to someone who doesn't feel that he or she deserves it.
-So the mark of repentance is grief and sorrow over what's been done.
-This man had come to that point; therefore, it was time to end the discipline.
+Genuine repentance occurs when you don’t feel that anyone needs to forgive you, and that what you’ve done was hurtful.
+In essence, forgiveness is something that’s always freely extended to someone who doesn’t feel that he or she deserves it.
+So the mark of repentance is grief and sorrow over what’s been done.
+This man had come to that point; therefore, it was time to end the discipline he was given.
 Of course, the purpose of the whole process of discipline at any stage is to bring somebody to recovery.
-The minute he or she achieves that, it's time to end all the imposed sanctions and degrees of pressure, and to begin to extend forgiveness and restoring love.
-That's what Paul pleads for in v.
-8: "I urge you, therefore, to reaffirm your love for him."
+The minute he or she achieves that, it’s time to end all the imposed sanctions and degrees of pressure, and to begin to extend forgiveness and a restoring love.
+That’s what Paul pleads for in v.
+8: “I urge you, therefore, to reaffirm your love for him.”
 Any form of correction is never to proceed from anger alone, but from love, with reaffirmed love.

 Forgiven, We Forgive then We Restore — vv.
 9–11

-Remember: We're to act through God's strength, his life in us, which makes it possible for a Christian to forgive while a non-Christian is unable to do so.
+Remember: We’re to act through God’s strength, his life in us, which makes it possible for a Christian to forgive while a non-Christian is unable to do so.
 Why?
-Because first, the Christian recognizes that he's in the same boat himself; second, he has the strength of the Lord by which to extend forgiveness.
+Because first, the Christian recognizes that he or she is in the same boat; second, he or she has the strength of the Lord by which to extend forgiveness.
 Next we remind ourselves by this important act that, in us, we have his strength and his life.
-Therefore, we can and should forgive.
-So why not forgive someone right now . . . .
+Therefore, we can and should forgive!
+So why not forgive someone right now…

 - Q. 1 What’s happened since this second letter was received (vv.
 6–8)?